 Walnut Valley Championship, Winfield, Kansas: John was a finalist in the International Autoharp Competition in 1989, his only visit to Winfield.

-Galax (Virginia) Old Fiddler’s Convention: In 1992, ‘93, ‘97, '99, 2001, and '02, John took first place in the autoharp contest at Galax, and also was named the "Best All-Around Performer" of the convention three of those years, being the only autoharp player ever to win this recognition.
+Galax (Virginia) Old Fiddler’s Convention: John has taken first place in the autoharp contest at Galax nine times since 1991, and has also been named the "Best All-Around Performer" of the convention three of those years, being the only autoharp player ever to win this recognition.
 Kathie has won several ribbons on dulcimer through the past several years at Galax, the oldest and largest festival of its kind.

 Maury River Fiddler's Convention, Buena Vista, Virginia: John was named "Best Performer" at the annual Rockbridge County Convention in 1994 and again in 1997.
 Kathie was named "Best All-Around Old-Time Performer" in 2000.